JuliaDiff/ForwardDiff.jl/doc/source/intro.rst

 | forwarddiff_tensor    | Yes         | No        |
 +-----------------------+-------------+-----------+

-**Table 1**: Available API functions and their availability via the package's various FAD implementations.
+**Table 1**: API functions and their availability via the package's various FAD implementations.

 Input Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~